-A student who is an English language learner (EL) is entitled to receive specialized services from the district.
+A student who is an Emergent Bilingual (EB) student is entitled to receive specialized services from the district.
 To determine whether the student qualifies for services, a Language Proficiency Assessment Committee (LPAC) will be formed, which will consist of both district personnel and at least one parent representative.
-The student's parent must consent to any services recommended by the LPAC for an English learner.
+The student's parent must consent to any services recommended by the LPAC for an Emergent Bilingual student.
 However, pending the receipt of parental consent or denial of services, an eligible student will receive the services to which the student is entitled and eligible.

-In order to determine a student's level of proficiency in English, the LPAC will use information from a variety of state-approved assessments.
-If the student qualifies for services and once a level of proficiency has been established, the LPAC will then designate instructional accommodations or additional special programs the student will require to eventually become proficient at grade level work in English.
+In order to determine a student's level of proficiency in English, the LPAC will use information from the state-approved assessment.
+If the student qualifies for services and once a level of proficiency has been established, the LPAC will then designate instructional accommodations or additional special language programs the student will require to eventually become proficient at grade level work in English.
 Ongoing assessments will be conducted to determine a student's continued eligibility for the program.

-The LPAC will also determine whether certain accommodations are necessary for any statemandated assessments.
-STAAR Spanish is available through grade 5.
-In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I and II endof-course (EOC) assessments.
-The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to English learners who qualify for services.
-If a student is considered an English learner and receives special education services because of a qualifying disability, the student's ARD committee will make these decisions in conjunction with the LPAC.
+The LPAC will also determine whether certain accommodations are necessary for any state-mandated assessments.
+STAAR Spanish is available through grade 5 for students who meet the criteria.
+In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I and II end-of-course (EOC) assessments.
+The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to all Emergent Bilingual students who qualify for services.
+If a student is considered an Emergent Bilingual student and receives special education services because of a qualifying disability, the student's ARD committee will make these decisions in conjunction with the LPAC.